NicMcPhee/web-sockets-example/README.md

 ### Enable ESLint in VS Code

+ESLint is a tool for checking the quality and style of your TypeScript and JavaScript code, and can provide valuable "live" feedback on your coding in VS Code.

 Since this is the first time we will be using ESLint there is an additional step to make sure the VS Code extension is working in the project.
 When you first open a TypeScript file you will see at the bottom right that ESLint is disabled.

 ![image](https://user-images.githubusercontent.com/1300395/107999308-bc59ec80-6fac-11eb-9784-75a471a50aa4.png)